polpielladev/polpiella.dev/src/_posts/avoiding-code-repetition-with-property-wrappers.md

 While there are many approaches to reducing code duplication in Swift, in this article we're going to have a look at how `PropertyWrappers` can help us do this in a very simple manner.

 `PropertyWrapppers` provide us with a way of separating the property definition from the way we actually chose to store/retrieve the property.
 The way we achieve this in `Swift` is by making use of `getters` and `setters`, to override the way the OS will automatically store the variable in question.
-We can also use them to reuse property observers such as `didSet` and provide funcitonality that needs to be used across multiple variables.
+We can also use them to reuse property observers such as `didSet` and provide functionality that needs to be used across multiple variables.

 To better illustrate this, let's picture an example where we have a feature flag that is being fetched from a local representation of a remote store.
 This store will be kept in sync periodically with its remote counterpart on a background thread so that all our calls to it will be synchronous.